Liander2/FlutterID/README.md

 # flutterstuff

 A Information page made using Flutter showing a Username, Title, phonenumber and Email along with a profile picture.
-In this project i have made use of Columns, Widgets, Divider and Sizedbox with text.
+In this project i have made use of different kinds of Widgets here is a list of them.
+*Scaffold
+*Appar
+*Padding
+*Textwidgets
+*Divider
+*Column
+*Sizedbox
+*Center
 Using columns the page has its contents in a vertical format.
 Through SizedBox the textformat and style can be altered.
 There are also emojis in the code that was inserted by copying a emoji from the internet directly into the text string.
 In the pubspec.yaml file the assets section was enabled allowing an image inside the assets folder to be showcased in the CircleAvatar.
-* test

 This project is a starting point for a Flutter application.